-Students who begin registering for classes on or after the Friday before the first day of classes of the semester will be charged a \$25 late registration fee.
-The student may still register via BRIDGE through the first week of classes.
-The late registration fee will be charged to the student's account.
+Students who begin registering for classes on or after the Friday before the first day of classes may still register via BRIDGE through the first week of classes.
+A late registration fee applies.

 Add/Drop Period

 The first five class days of the fall and spring semesters and the first four days of summer are known as the Add/Drop period (check the Academic Calendar for specific dates each term).
 During this period, classes may be added or dropped from the student's schedule via BRIDGE.
 A course dropped during this period will not appear on the student's transcript, and the student will not be charged.
 The student is not required to gain the Academic Advisor's approval for any classes added or dropped from his or her class schedule.
 However, communication with the advisor and financial aid is highly encouraged to see how it will affect graduation progress and aid received.